-How can scholars collect network data on the inner dynamics of political elites in authoritarian and/or conflict-ridden countries?
-Consider the feasibility of using existing techniques to gather data on elite shuffling in dictatorships (see, for example, Svolik (2012)).
+Scraping Public Co-Occurrences for Statistical Network Analysis of Political Elites authoritarian and/or conflict-ridden countries?
+Consider the feasibility of using existing techniques to gather data on elite shuffling in dictatorships (see e.g., Svolik 2012).
 Text analysis is challenging given there is no well-defined corpus of texts that can be used to infer ties between elites (other than confidential lists held by political leaders).
 Applying survey and interview methods may not only be extremely costly but also potentially dangerous to researchers.
 Enumerators who are surveying elites in Iran, Myanmar, or North Korea are likely to be imprisoned, while interviewers of elites in war-zones such as Afghanistan, Central African Republic, or Syria are at risk of death or severe injury.
 Researchers engaged in the study of non-democratic and/or war-torn countries-including topics such as regime succession networks, elite patronage networks, military appointments, drugs/arms/human trafficking, and high-level government corruption-will similarly find it difficult to create network data and conduct statistical network analysis.